 The surface in high resolution

-During the first Clipper flyby, the EIS (Europa Imaging System) wide-angle and narrow-angle cameras acquired images in multiple wavelengths at resolutions approaching a few meters per pixel in the closest approach corridor.
-These images are beginning to reveal surface features at a scale never before seen: individual ridges resolved into double-ridge structures with medial troughs, chaos terrain showing the detailed margins of refrozen blocks, and lenticulae β dome-like surface disruptions possibly formed where warm ice diapirs rose from depth β at a fidelity that allows meaningful comparison to geophysical models.
+During each Clipper flyby, the EIS (Europa Imaging System) wide-angle and narrow-angle cameras will acquire images in multiple wavelengths at resolutions approaching a few meters per pixel in the closest approach corridor.
+These images are expected to reveal surface features at a scale never before seen: individual ridges resolved into double-ridge structures with medial troughs, chaos terrain showing the detailed margins of refrozen blocks, and lenticulae β dome-like surface disruptions possibly formed where warm ice diapirs rose from depth β at a fidelity that allows meaningful comparison to geophysical models.

-What this first flyby has established, above all, is that the spacecraft works.
-In the enormously complex environment of Jupiter's magnetosphere, with radiation levels capable of degrading electronics over time and a science payload that must be coordinated across nine instruments in near-real time, Europa Clipper executed its opening move cleanly.
-The ocean it is studying has been there for billions of years.
+What this mission must establish is how well the spacecraft performs in the enormously complex environment of Jupiter's magnetosphere β with radiation levels capable of degrading electronics over time and a science payload that must be coordinated across nine instruments in near-real time.
+The engineering team has spent years hardening the spacecraft against that environment and modeling its behavior.
+The ocean Europa Clipper is traveling to study has been there for billions of years.
 It is not going anywhere.
-But the spacecraft built to understand it is now in position to ask questions that no instrument has ever been close enough to ask.
+But when the spacecraft arrives at Jupiter in 2030, it will finally be close enough to ask questions that no instrument has ever been in position to ask.